aelkz/microservices-security/README.md

 <img src="https://raw.githubusercontent.com/aelkz/microservices-security/master/_images/37.png" title="Microservices Security Lab" width="85%" height="85%" />
 </p>

 I hope you enjoyed this tutorial.
-The troubleshooting was not easy because of all OAuth2 adapters and security mechanisms involved.
+The troubleshooting was somewhat difficult because of all OAuth2 adapters and security mechanisms involved.
 Please, let me know if you want to improve something or add more context to this PoC.
 Thank you!

 ### `EXTERNAL REFERENCES`